GSA/plainlanguage.gov/_pages/resources/reference/index.md

 * [One Look](http://www.onelook.com/), pulls up definitions from more than one source, giving you a multiple list of dictionaries with definitions you can compare.

-* [Definr](http://definr.com/) is a fast, free dictionary based on Princeton's open WordNet 2.0.

 ## Thesauruses

 * [Thesaurus.com](http://thesaurus.reference.com/)